emxsys/worldwind-web-app-tutorial/docs/index.md

 <script src="https://maxcdn.bootstrapcdn.com/bootstrap/4.0.0/js/bootstrap.min.js" integrity="sha384-JZR6Spejh4U02d8jOt6vLEHfe/JQGiRRSQQxSfFWpi1MquVdAyjUar5+76PVCmYl" crossorigin="anonymous"></script>
 ```

-### NavBar: main-menu
+### NavBar: Main menu

-Our web app will use a Bootstrap [Navbar](https://getbootstrap.com/docs/4.0/components/navbar/) component to render our main menu at the top of the page.
-The Navbar is responsive: it will automatically adjust its layout based on the page width.
+Our web app uses a Bootstrap [Navbar](https://getbootstrap.com/docs/4.0/components/navbar/)
+component to render the main menu at the top of the page.
+The Navbar is responsive:
+it automatically adjusts its layout based on the page width.

 The Navbar component is placed the beginning of the `<body>` element.